Ramat HaSharon Hammers

-The Ramat HaSharon Hammers are an amateur American football team based in Ramat HaSharon, Israel, playing in the Israel Football League (IFL).
+The Ramat HaSharon Hammers are an American football team based in Ramat HaSharon, Israel, playing in the Israel Football League (IFL).

 The Hammers were founded by former Tel Aviv Sabres Head Coach David Miller and were established in 2010 as the eighth expansion team to enter play in the IFL.
 In October 2010 the team became a part of the IFL and started playing its first season.
 With its first game, the team got an historical victory over the Jerusalem Kings 38–8.
+The team won its first Israbowl championship in 2022, in an 18-14 victory over the Tel Aviv Pioneers.